 From Figure 1, we observe that the overall CR performance decreases with document length.
 Much of the performance loss is observed in the lower range.
-This might well explain why CR models trained and evaluated on documents of limited length (<10k), have been deceiving when used for downstream tasks on full length documents.
+This is critical for literary CR, and might well explain why coreference resolution models trained and evaluated on documents of limited length (2k to 10k tokens), have been deceiving when used for downstream tasks on full length documents ( $\sim$ 90k tokens).